All Episodes

 And I've spent, or I've actually taken several trips up to, we called it the Saratoga Light, Brad Road, many different things.

-You know, it was kind of a teenage thing, like you said earlier.
+But I've been up there many times with different People, you know, it was kind of a teenage thing, like you said earlier, it was kind of a thing to do.

-And I've seen it and it's really a different experience.
+And I've seen it, and it's really a different experience.

-I don't really, the best way to describe it would be I guess kind of spooky.
+I don't really, the best way to describe it would be, I guess, kind of spooky.

-Moving, it seems like you're moving away from it, and then all of a sudden, I've never actually had it go through the vehicle I was in, but it would reappear behind us once we got a certain point down the road.
+And then all of a sudden, I've never actually had it go through the vehicle I was in, but it would reappear behind us once we got a certain point down the road.

 So you've seen all of this yourself?

-I have seen this myself, yes I have.
+I have seen this myself.

 More than once.